-Now add a Skeleton Blend between the deletejoints and reparentjoints that you set up earlier for the leg.
-Rename the node to skeletonblend\reversefoot and set the World Space checkbox to On.
+Now add a Skeleton Blend between the deletejoints and parentjoints that you set up earlier for the leg.
+Rename the node to skeletonblend\reversefoot and set the World Space checkbox to On and weight1 to 1.
 Click on the arrow next to Group and select the two ankle joints.
 Press Enter.

 Add a Rig Pose node after the skeletonmirror.
-Rename it rigpose\ foot.
+Rename it rigpose\foot.
 Feed it into the second input of the skeletonblend\reversefoot node.